hungcq/knowledge-repo/biology/huberman-lab/huberman-lab.md

 - Improve mood: omega 3
 - Improve metabolism: 5-15 min walk after meal
 - Non sleep deep rest: various brain & body benefits, https://www.reveri.com/.
 Hypnosis as a directed tool.
+- Get sunlight 5-30min when the sun going down in the afternoon
+- -> Regulate melatonin release: to offset negative effect of late night light
+- Avoid carb at lunch for focus & alert.
+Eat carb at dinner for calm & easy sleep.
+- When lack of sleep, try not to sleep too early or wake up too late to avoid disrupting sleep rhythm